Echo-evolution data generation for quantum error mitigation via neural networks: Methods

 \subsection{Data generation}

 To train a neural network, we gather data from random initial states for a 6-spin system.
 These states are generated using a circuit in Fig.~\ref{fig:prepcirc}.

 Here, $\theta_{j} = arccos(x)$, $x \in Uniform[-1,1]$, $\phi_{j} \in Uniform[0,2\pi]$, and ``Random CNOTs'' corresponds to random CNOT gates, applied to every pair of layout-connected qubits (see Fig.~\ref{fig:qubit_layout}) with a probability $p = 0.2$.
-We run simulation of echo evolution for $K = 2400$ random initial states with $5$ time points $t \in [0, \frac{\pi}{8}, \frac{\pi}{4}, \frac{3\pi}{8}, \frac{\pi}{2}]$.
+For every time point, the evolution operator consisted of $N_{tr}$ Trotter steps forward and $N_{tr}$ Trotter steps backward, with $N_{tr} = 10$, and the coupling map corresponding to qubit layout (\ref{fig:qubit_layout}).
+The overall gate count of $20$ Trotter steps includes 280 CNOT gates, 140 $R_{z}$ gates, and 120 $R_{x}$ gates.
+We run simulation of echo evolution for $2400$ random initial states with $5$ time points $t \in [0, \frac{\pi}{8}, \frac{\pi}{4}, \frac{3\pi}{8}, \frac{\pi}{2}]$.
 Using several time points allows for the production of more data, as every time point gives one data vector.
 For $5$ time points, every random initial state produces $5$ data vectors, which differ by the mid-evolution state at time $t$.
 As a result, we obtain data from evolution with different times and amounts of entanglement generated by hamiltonian (\ref{Ising_hamiltonian}), and thus with noisy outcome data for these different entanglements.
 Data generation described above resulted in $12000$ pairs of noisy and noise-free observable vectors.
-For a particular time point, the evolution consisted of $N$ Trotter steps forward and $N$ Trotter steps backward, with $N = 10$, and the coupling map corresponding to qubit layout (\ref{fig:qubit_layout}).
-The overall gate count of $10$ Trotter steps includes 280 CNOT gates, 140 $R_{z}$ gates, and 120 $R_{x}$ gates.

 We compose data vectors of single spin magnetizations and thus have data of the dimension of the number of spins $N$.
 For each initial state, we produce a vector of single spin magnetizations from measurements done before and after echo-evolution.
 We obtain pairs of noisy and noise-free magnetization vectors of the form